swcarpentry/DEPRECATED-boot-camps/python-programming/3_Functions_and_Modules.md

    print get_initials('Anna Karenina')
 ```

 Now instead of rerunning the code for each person, we just had to call our function.
-Note that our function takes one `argument` (full_name).
+Note that our function takes one argument (full_name).

-We can now use our function with the data file [famousauthors.txt](famousauthors.txt)
+We can now use our function with the data file [famousauthors.txt](famousauthors.txt).

 Importing Python modules
 ============

 Exercise
 ============
+You probably noticed that there are two authors whose initials were not correctly extracted.
+It's Stan and Jan Berenstain and Gérard de Villiers.
+How can we modify our function to address this problem?
+Hint: check the methods available for string variables ( dir(str) ).

+Solution:

 ```python
   def get_initials(line):
       names = line.split()